What is methylene chloride?

 Look for safer products

-- Click here to view a list of safer paint and varnish strippers and graffiti, stain, spill, and all-purpose removers sold by major U.S. retailers (updated December 2019).
+- Check our list of safer alternatives for paint and varnish strippers and graffiti, stain, spill, and all-purpose removers that do not contain methylene chlroide or NMP and are sold by major U.S. retailers (updated December 2019).

 - Additional safer alternatives are under development: watch this video to find out more.